nymote/nymote.github.io/software/signpost/index.md

 ---
 {% include JB/setup %}

-## Restoring the end-to-end principle
+## Your own personal network

 <img style="float:right;" src="/images/networked-devices.png">
 The cloud is a (mostly) always available service that can be seen by all devices.
-Without this, it is difficult for individual devices to find each other.  **Signpost** is building "personal cloud" infrastructure to let your devices all see each other without requiring complex configuration.
+Without this, it is difficult for individual devices to find each other.  **Signpost** is building "personal cloud" infrastructure to let your devices all see and reach each other without requiring complex configuration.

 Peer-to-peer services are notoriously hard to use due to the prevalence of firewalls and NAT middleboxes that prevent all of our